-There are various ways to determine whether a number is prime or not.
-The best way for finding prime numbers is by factorization method.
-By factorization, the factors of a number are obtained and, thus, one can easily identify a prime number.
+There are various methods to determine whether a number is prime or not.
+The best way for finding prime numbers is by factorisation method.
+By factorisation, the factors of a number are obtained and, thus, one can easily identify a prime number.

 Finding Prime Numbers Using Factorization

-Factorization is the best way to find prime numbers.
-The steps involved in using the factorization method are:
+Factorisation is the best way to find prime numbers.
+The steps involved in using the factorisation method are: